 - 1. Candidates must have completed 90 credits of undergraduate work and all requirements towards their degree must be completed to enter the law school. - 2.
 The student's academic record should be reviewed periodically to ensure that the student is making satisfactory progress towards meeting the undergraduate degree requirements and the law school entrance requirements.
-An assessment will be made after the completion of 30, 60 and 75 credits to determine the student's ability to meet the conditions of the joint degree. - 3.
-A letter from the Academic Advisor or appropriate University official, stating that the candidate has fulfilled all requirements and that the academic department agrees to accept the law school credits, must accompany the law school admission application.
+An assessment will be made after the completion of 30, 60 and 75 credits to determine the student's ability to meet the conditions of the joint degree.

-- 4. Candidates who have been subject to disciplinary or academic action may not be considered for admission to the law school without special justifying circumstances. - 5.
-Candidates must be registered with the LSDAS (Law School Data Assembly Service) of the LSAC (Law School Admission Council). - 6.
-Candidates should take the LSAT no later than February. - 7.
+- 3. A letter from the Academic Advisor or appropriate University official, stating that the candidate has fulfilled all requirements and that the academic department agrees to accept the law school credits, must accompany the law school admission application. - 4.
+Candidates who have been subject to disciplinary or academic action may not be considered for admission to the law school without special justifying circumstances. - 5.
+Candidates must be registered with LSAC, and participate in the Credential Assembly Services (CAS). - 6.
+Candidates should take the LSAT no later than February of the student's junior year. - 7.
 Candidates must have at least a 3.0 undergraduate GPA and a 150 LSAT score.